qiushiyan/js-notebook/readme.md

 ## Challenge 3: Cumulative code execution and custom built-in function

-In an interactive enviroment, a user typically codes in an tentative and explorative manner, so it's important to keep different code cells connected.
+In an interactive enviroment, a user typically codes in an tentative and explorative manner, so it's important to keep multiple code cells connected.
 Whenever the app runs a code cell, a custom hook [`useCumulative`](packages/local-client/src/hooks/index.ts) is called to collect code from all previous cells into a "cumulative code array" that is joined, bundled and executed altoghter.

 There is also a built-in `show()` function that display values in the DOM of the preview window.
 That function is defined at the top of the cumulative code array.
-But with cumulative exectuion, DOM operations from previous cells will intercept that of the current cell.
-The solution is to declare `show()` once at the top, and put in different contents inside its function body, so that only the current cell will receive a functional version with all previous cells receiving an empty function body.
+But with cumulative exectuion, DOM operations from previous cells will intervene that of the current cell.
+The solution is to declare `show()` once at the top, and feed in different contents inside its function body, so that only the current cell will receive a functional version with all previous cells receiving an empty function body.

-With all that, the following diagram summarises what the code execution process
+With all that, the following diagram summarises the code execution process

 ![](diagrams/code-process.svg)